 Tuition, Financing, & Financial Aid

-While the primary responsibility for financing a student’s education rests with his or her family, St. Mark’s uses its own resources to supplement family contributions.
+While the primary responsibility for financing a student’s education rests with their family, St. Mark’s uses its own resources to supplement family contributions.
 Practically speaking, every student receives financial aid because the total cost of educating each student far exceeds the tuition.

 St. Mark’s offers need-based financial aid to meet the difference between what a family can afford and the cost of tuition, room, and board.
-For the 2018-2019 school year, St. Mark’s awarded over $5.7 million in need-based financial aid to 30% of the student body.
+For the 2021-2022 school year, St. Mark’s awarded over $6 million in need-based financial aid to 30% of the student body.
 Grants ranged from $10,000 to Full Tuition, at an average over $59,000 (average based on boarding tuition).

 |Family Income||Percentage of Awards|